 Flybarless helis are increasingly common and I'm sure it won't be long before the flybar is condemned to the history books forever.

 The important thing to remember when flying any kind of rc helicopter is safety.
 Even the soft plastic blades of a cheap 2 channel heli can do a lot of damage.

 It goes without saying that understanding how the primary rc helicopter controls influence the helicopter itself is of paramount importance, if you're to learn to fly your heli safely, properly and with confidence.

 Listed below are some of the more common terms that you'll need to know to get a better understanding of rc helicopter controls...

-- Angle of Attack - the angle of the rotating rotor blades in relation to the air flowing over it, as viewed from the end of the blade.
+- Angle of Attack - the angle of the rotating rotor blades in relation to the air flowing over them, as viewed from the end of the blade.